 I sometimes hear from adult students that they feel too old to learn German (or any other language).
 They then read articles about the advantages of learning languages from a young age and feel they ought to give up.
 But they shouldn’t, as there has been a lot of research about how learning another language can improve memory and could possibly help prevent dementia.

 Today I came across a very interesting article that new languages re-wire brains of all ages (written by Victoria Indivero).
-You can read it by clicking on the link, but you can also read it here as they give permission for it to be re-posted.
+You can read it here as they give permission for it to be re-posted.

 Learning a new language can change the function and structure of your brain network, say researchers.